stationkeeping/bootstrap-slider-rails/README.md

 # Bootstrap-Slider-Rails

+---
+**This Gem is now maintained and published by Guillaume Hain [here](https://github.com/YourCursus/bootstrap-slider-rails).
+Please submit any issues or feature requests over there.**
+---

 This Gem integrates [Seiyara's fork](https://github.com/seiyria/bootstrap-slider) of [Bootstrap Slider](http://www.eyecon.ro/bootstrap-slider/).
 The original has no public Github Repo, issues tracking etc.

 It integrates this fork with your Rails project and is versioned to track the fork's version.